MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-and-run.md

 > App Studio is also available as a stand-alone app for Teams client.
 Read [Quickly develop apps with App Studio for Microsoft Teams](../concepts/build-and-test/app-studio-overview.md).
 >

-## Troubleshooting
+## Troubleshoot App Studio Installation

 ### Installation failed

-If you get an error dialog that says, "Something went wrong" or "Manifest parsing has failed", while installing your app, check if you corrently entered the app info.
+If you get a *Something went wrong* or *Manifest parsing has failed* error message while installing your app, check if you have entered the app informatiom correctly.
-Go to Teams Toolkit, click **App Studio** > **app Details**, then check if you have all required info.
+* Go to Teams Toolkit, click **App Studio** > **app Details**, and check if you have all the required information.

-Or, check **App Manifest** in App Studio to see if the JSON is well-formed, if you manually have edited the `manifest.json` file.
+* If you have manually edited the manifest.json file, check **App Manifest** in App Studio to see if the JSON is well-formed.

-### Tab content isn't loaded
+### Tab content not displayed

 Check if your web app is running.
-If not, go to terminal and run `npm start`.
+If not, go to terminal and run **npm start**.

 ## Next step